 Swimming at Crystal Cascades

-Swimming is allowed most of the way along the creek; jumping off the cliffs and boulders is not recommended and there was a fatality here in 2014.
+Swimming is allowed most of the way along the creek; jumping off the cliffs and boulders is not recommended (and there are barricades preventing access) – there were five fatalities here within a five month period in 2014, and another two deaths in April 2023.
 There are many deep swimming holes along the track to the two largest waterfalls.

 Getting to Crystal Cascades